1. General Questions

 2. Questions about the application

-Why is an application for the digital accreditation symbol necessary?
+Why is an additional application for the digital accreditation symbol necessary?
+When can the application be submitted?

-An application for the digital accreditation symbol is necessary because a new digital identity has to be created and the accreditation information must first be confirmed by DAkkS before it can be passed to the trust service provider.
+An application for the digital accreditation symbol is necessary because a new digital identity has to be created and the accreditation information must be confirmed by DAkkS to the trust service provider.

 Which documents are required for the application?